You may be asking yourself how to do a work-related videoconference from home without looking unprofessional.

 6. Mute yourself when others speak

-When it comes to virtual meeting etiquette and the rules for virtual meetings, muting yourself while others speak seems like a logical thing to do.
+When it comes to virtual meeting etiquette and the ground rules for virtual meetings, muting yourself while others speak seems like a logical thing to do.

 However, few people actively practice it because they either forget to or simply want to be constantly able to add to the conversation.